nsushant/ANT_OR_Lunch_Visits/places.md

 - Location: Paardenmarkt 117, 2000 Antwerpen
 - Cuisine: Greek, European
 - Price range: $
 - Note: Coffee shop (coffee itself is good here), it has savory pastries too, with feta cheese and spinach so it can be a smaller lunch too.
 It can be busy at times.
+- pics: images/koffieDealers

 ---